HasiHays/gillespie-algorithm-simulation/README.md

 ## Acknowledgments

-Thank you to Dr. William Richardson, University of Arkansas for their contributions and support.
+Thanks, Dr.William Richardson, University of Arkansas for his contributions and support.